ronnievanbuuren/HC-SensitiveDataTypes/README.md

 Note: Dictionaries currently included in this repo are focused on the NL ZIP/City list and Healthcare Cure Set 1.
 The rule package (`HealthCare.xml`) references these and additional SIT definitions.

 ## Repository Structure
-- `Rulepack/HealthCare.xml` – Main SIT rule package XML
+- `Rulepack/HealthCare.xml` - Template SIT rule package XML (contains placeholder dictionary GUIDs)
+- `Rulepack/Import-HCSensitiveDataTypes.xml` - Generated import XML with tenant-specific dictionary GUIDs (gitignored)
-- `Dictionaries/Keyword_netherlands_zipcode_cities.txt` – NL ZIP + city keywords
+- `Dictionaries/Keyword_netherlands_zipcode_cities.txt` - NL ZIP + city keywords
-- `Dictionaries/termen_healthcare_cure1.txt` – Healthcare “cure” keywords (set 1)
+- `Dictionaries/termen_healthcare_cure1.txt` - Healthcare "cure" keywords (set 1)
-- `Create-DlpHealthRulePack.ps1` – Helper script for generating/importing the rule pack
+- `Create-DlpHealthRulePack.ps1` - Helper script for generating/importing the rule pack

 ## Why These SITs
 Microsoft 365 includes many built‑in SITs, but localized SITs for the Dutch market are limited (BSN being the primary example).
 This project extends the built‑in coverage so you can accelerate DLP deployments without building everything from scratch.